PAKISTAN/WOMEN'S VOICES

 I was curious to know what the main topics of interest were for women radio listeners in the Mardan district of Khyber Pakhtunkhwa.

-Myself and my team, comprising of two other women enumerators, were tasked with finding out the answers.
-Having done door to door surveys for years, this survey was different for me in terms of knowing the views of women respondents and that too about radio programming in a society where women’s views are generally not given much importance.
+My team, comprising of two other women enumerators, and I were tasked with finding out the answers.
+Having done door-to-door surveys for years, this survey was different for me in terms of knowing the views of women respondents and that too about radio programming in a society where women’s views are generally not given much importance.

 Three out of four tehsils of Mardan were selected for the research.
 The survey teams visited homes in two union councils of every tehsil, and asked the women from these households to fill out survey forms.
 Union councils were selected on the basis of equal representation of rural and urban areas.